CodrinLup/NatureESN_Dataset/README.md

 Each folder contains:

     Example_Data_Gen.m - which is used to generate and preprocess the datasets.
-It contains explicit, step-by-step running explanationsa accompanied by variable definitions. points.mat - which is the matfile that contains the whole dataset. training.mat and testing.mat - which are the matfiles that contain the training/testing datasets (after splitting points.mat).
+It contains explicit, step-by-step running explanationsa accompanied by variable definitions.
+It generates points.mat (the whole dataset), training.mat, testing.mat (train-test data split) and matrices.mat (in the cases of Example A and B). points.mat - which is the matfile that contains the whole dataset. training.mat and testing.mat - which are the matfiles that contain the training/testing datasets (after splitting points.mat).